The host of Scandinavia’s biggest talk show, FREDRIK SKAVLAN is the communicator that returns the chat show to its origins…

 “I’m unsual in not wearing an earpiece,” he explains.
 “But I need both ears!
 Also, if I wore an earpiece, I worry I’d turn into a puppet for the editor.”

 Skavlan is a team player, but insists he must always be comfortable with the direction of travel.
-When he’s not on set, he’s just part of the team – booking guests and brainstorming – but the minute recording starts, he assumes responsibility, using bullet points and intuition to keep discussion alive and communication open.
+When he’s not on set, he’s just part of the team – booking guests and brainstorming – but the moment recording starts, he assumes responsibility, using bullet points and intuition to keep discussion alive and communication open.

 “So many talk shows today are just chasing a laugh,” he tells me.
 “Mine isn’t like that.
 Yes, a good laugh is nice now and again, but I’m not someone who can pretend to talk about this and that, but really just build to the funny crescendo.
 I’m a journalist, not a comedian.”